spiceai/cookbook/ai/README.md

 -- Get first 20 characters of response
 SELECT left(ai('Write a long story'), 20) as preview;

--- Use in WHERE clauses
-SELECT Zone, Borough FROM taxi_zones
-WHERE ai('Is this in Manhattan?
-Answer yes or no: ' || Borough) = 'yes' LIMIT 5;
+-- Use in projections for row-level classification SELECT Zone, Borough, ai('Is this in Manhattan?
+Answer yes or no: ' || Borough) as is_manhattan FROM taxi_zones
+LIMIT 5;
 ```